Laser Welding Technical Terms and Definitions

 - Quality Grade

-- Classification per ISO 13919.
-Grade B (stringent), C (intermediate), D (moderate) define acceptance criteria.
+- ISO 13919 quality-level reference.
+Grade B (stringent), C (intermediate), and D (moderate) support planning, while acceptance criteria still come from the applicable specification.

 R